karkipra/VR-Space-Jam/README.md

     <li> You'll have 10 rounds in the tutorial section where the score is not tracked.
     <li> The main game itself is 20 rounds.
     <li> After the game ends, it'll reset the scene.
     <li> To submit results, on Sidequest go to "Manage files on headset", then Android > Data > com.DefaultCompany.VRTEST > files.
 You'll find a "results.txt" files there.
 Press the floppy disk "save" icon and choose a location in which it is easy to recover.
-    <li> Finally, fill out this google form ( <a href="https://forms.gle/JTFuKaxK7Mx88gEw7">link</a> ) where you'll have to submit certain statistics and the "results.txt" file.
-Please be honest with your results!
 </ol>